 Pregnant women who come down with influenza and deliver during their influenza hospitalization are more likely than healthy women to deliver low-birth-weight babies.
 There’s also some evidence to show that influenza may be linked to preterm birth.

-A high fever — common during the flu — may also affect your baby’s development if you’re still in the first trimester.
-You can use acetaminophen (Tylenol) to keep your temp under control (see Page 2 for treatments, prevention and more resources).
+A high fever—common during the flu may also affect your baby’s development if you’re still in the first trimester.
+You can use acetaminophen (Tylenol) to keep your temperature under control.

 What’s the best way to treat the flu during pregnancy?